UPOCR: Towards Unified Pixel-Level OCR Interface: Methodology

 \subsection{Unified Architecture}

-As shown in Fig.~\ref{fig:method}(b), we implement the unified image-to-image translation paradigm by prompting a ViT-based encoder-decoder.
+As shown in Fig.~\ref{fig:method}(b), we implement the unified image-to-image translation paradigm by prompting a ViT-based encoder-decoder network.
+Concretely, the task prompts shift the general representation extracted by the encoder into task-specific regions at feature space, empowering the decoder to produce output images for individual tasks.

-\textbf{Encoder-Decoder.} The encoder-decoder architecture is inspired by ViTEraser~\cite{peng2023viteraser} which achieves significant success in the text removal field.
+\textbf{Encoder-Decoder.} We adopt a ViT-based architecture to implement the encoder-decoder of UPOCR.
 Specifically, the encoder consists of four sequential blocks, yielding four feature maps with strides of $\{4, 8, 16, 32\}$ \textit{w.r.t} the input image.
-Each encoder block encapsulates a patch embedding layer for downsampling and Swin Transformer v2 blocks~\cite{liu2022swin}.
+Each encoder block encapsulates a patch embedding layer for downsampling and multiple Swin Transformer v2 blocks~\cite{liu2022swin}.
 Subsequently, the decoder hierarchically upsamples the final feature of the encoder to strides of $\{16, 8, 4, 2, 1\}$ \textit{w.r.t} the input size through five blocks.
-Each decoder block concatenates Swin Transformer v2 blocks~\cite{liu2022swin} and a patch splitting layer for upsampling.
+Each decoder block concatenates multiple Swin Transformer v2 blocks~\cite{liu2022swin} and a patch splitting layer~\cite{peng2024viteraser} for upsampling.
 Based on the final feature of the decoder, the output image is predicted using a $3 \times 3$ convolution.

 \textbf{Task Prompt.} To effectively handle multiple tasks, we introduce learnable task prompts into the encoder-decoder architecture.
-Retrospectively, recent generalist models~\cite{chen2022unified,kim2022ocr,tang2023unifying,lv2023kosmos} prepend task prompts comprising natural language or pre-defined tokens to the decoder for task-specific sequence generation.
+Retrospectively, recent generalist models~\cite{chen2022unified,kim2022ocr,tang2023unifying} commonly prepend task prompts comprising natural language or pre-defined tokens to the decoder for task-specific sequence generation.
 In contrast, we insert learnable task prompts into the shared feature space of the encoder and decoder as shown in Fig.~\ref{fig:method}(b).
 Specifically, for each task, its prompt is formulated as a learnable embedding with the same dimension as the hidden feature from the encoder.
-To perform a certain task, the corresponding prompt is simply added to every pixel of the hidden feature, pushing the general OCR-related presentations generated by the encoder toward the task-specific region.
-Subsequently, the decoder translates the adjusted hidden feature to the output image for this specific task.
+To perform a certain task, the corresponding prompt is simply added to every pixel of the hidden feature, pushing the general OCR-related presentations generated by the encoder towards the task-specific region.
+Subsequently, the decoder translates the adjusted hidden feature into the output image for this specific task.
 With negligible parameter and computation overhead, the UPOCR can simultaneously deal with diverse tasks in a simple yet effective fashion.
+See Sec.~\ref{sec:appendix_network_architecture} of the appendix for details.